Mrian07/Proyeksi/docs/user-guide/wiki/README.md

 In some resources such as work packages or comments, the editor does not exhibit all functionality such as macros or image upload.

-## Links to OpenProject resources
+## Links to ProyeksiApp resources

-As with the textile formatting syntax, you can link to other resources within OpenProject using the same shortcuts as before.
+As with the textile formatting syntax, you can link to other resources within ProyeksiApp using the same shortcuts as before.
 Create links to a:

     wiki page: [[Wiki page]]
     wiki page with separate link name: [[Wiki page|The text of the link]]